 Geographic Service Area

-Ele’s Place is the only center in Lansing and Ann Arbor devoted entirely to serving the needs of grieving children.
+Ele’s Place is devoted entirely to serving the needs of grieving children.

 In Lansing, most families served are from the immediate area, including DeWitt, Dimondale, East Lansing, Grand Ledge, Haslett, Holt, Lansing, Mason, Okemos, and Williamston.
 Families from other mid-Michigan communities are also welcomed.

-In Ann Arbor, most families served are from the immediate area, including Chelsea, Dexter, Manchester, Milan, Saline, Whitmore Lake and Ypsilanti.
+In Ann Arbor, most families come from Ann Arbor, Chelsea, Dexter, Manchester, Milan, Saline, Whitmore Lake and Ypsilanti.
 Many other families are welcomed from surrounding communities.

 If you or someone you know can benefit from the services of Ele’s Place, or you would like further information on supporting Ele’s Place with your time or resources, please contact us.